cschuyle/cheatsheets/mac-setup.md

   Do it for each separate keyboard (external, built-in)

 ### Finder config
 -   Add home directory to Finder sidebar
     -   `open $HOME/..`
     -   Drag home folder into the sidebar

 -   Remove iCloud Drive, All my Files and other crap from Finder sidebar

 -   Finder Preferences
     -   Advanced / Show all filename extensions
-    -
+    -   Advanced / When performing a search / Search the current folder

+-   Open Finder, select Gallery view (the one with pictures), View / Show view options / Thumbnail size: select largest.
+    Also, select Show filename

+-   Click `Use as Defaults` button

 ```
 sudo chflags nohidden /
 write com.apple.finder AppleShowAllFiles TRUE
 ```

 You need to logout and back in for that last one to take effect

 ### Misc System Settings